i1see1you/QiuRPC/com.qiusuoba.nettyrpc/README.md

 	}
 }

-5. The config file at client side
+5. The config file at client side:

 &lt;application maxThreadCount="100"&gt;